-An Asynchronous port on the computer used to connect a serial device to the computer and capable of transmitting one bit at a time.
-Serial ports are typically identified on IBM compatible computers as COM (communications) ports.
-For example, a mouse might be connected to COM1 and a modem to COM2.
-With the introduction of USB, FireWire, and other faster solutions serial ports are rarely used when compared to how often they've been used in the past.
-In the picture to the right, is a close up of a DB9 serial port on the back of a computer.
+An asynchronous port on the computer used to connect a serial device to the computer that transmits one bit at a time.
+Serial ports are usually identified on IBM-compatible computers as COM (communications) ports.
+For example, a mouse might connect to COM1 and a modem to COM2.
+The picture shows the DB9 serial connector on a cable.

 What is the serial port used for?

 Below is a listing of various hardware components that can be purchased and used with your serial port.

 Mouse - One of the most commonly used devices for serial ports, usually used with computers with no PS/2 or USB ports and specialty mice.

 Modem - Another commonly used device for serial ports.
 Used commonly with older computers, however, is also commonly used for its ease of use.

 Network - One of the original uses of the serial port, which allowed two computers to connect together and allow large files to be transferred between the two.

 Printer - Today, this not a commonly used device for serial ports.
 However, was frequently used with older printers and plotters.